Jordan14E/SENG2050_A2/README.txt

     SessionBean.java

-        The sessionBean is another javaBean.
+        The sessionBean is a javaBean.
 The sessionBean is used to store all gameBeans that have been created.
 The sessionBean uses a HashMap to store each game bean, with the key being the username entered when creating the game.

     bankOffer.jsp